-Campaign testing should be an integral part of any digital marketing plan.
-There are a lot of decisions to be made.
-Lots of moving parts.
+Campaign testing should be an integral part of your digital marketing strategy.
+There are a lot of decisions to be made—lots of moving parts.
 Even if you keep it simple, you should test your way to success.

 But testing is hard.
 You need to know math and stuff.